Vishal Dadlani: Career

 Dadlani's musical journey started in 1994 with the Mumbai-based electronica/indie-rock band Pentagram, which he fronted.
 Pentagram has gained recognition as one of the pioneers of Indian independent music.

-While active with the band, Dadlani found fame as a Bollywood music composer, singer, and lyricist, with movies like Jhankaar Beats, Bluff Master, and Salaam Namaste.
+While active with the band, he found fame as a Bollywood music composer, singer, and lyricist, with movies like Jhankaar Beats (2003), Bluffmaster!
+(2005), and Salaam Namaste (2005).